Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: Concluding Remarks

 The papers \cite{borthwick-et-al} by Borthwick et al. and \cite{iuliu} by Iuliu-Lazaroiu et al. study super-Toeplitz operators, that is, those that arise naturally in super-manifold theory.
 The symbols are super-functions, meaning they have commuting and anti-commuting parts.
 This theory arose from Berezin's work in quantum physics and has become a research area in and of itself in geometry.
 However, we find it to be rather complementary to the current approach.

 None of these prior works was known to me until I was finishing up this paper.
 Those works may have superficial similarities to this paper, but are not sources for it.
 A major, important feature of this paper is that it provides a quantization scheme without using a measure, or some sort of generalization of a measure as is done in \cite{csq}.
 And this is a significant difference of this paper from those mentioned above.
-Also, we are presenting a theory intended to be simultaneously applicable both in operator theory and in mathematical physics.
+Also, this theory applies to a rather wide class of non-commutative algebras.
+Finally, we are presenting a theory intended to be applicable in operator theory, in mathematical physics as well as in non-commutative geometry.